seanlb02/CA-portfolio/Docs/README.md

 ## Wireframes and design

-I decided to implement a simple flex-column layout for much of the portfolio.
-To avoid cluttering of features I segregated components with hard borders and background color shifts.
+I decided to implement a flex-column layout for the page structure in both web and mobile designs, which not only simplified the amount of media queries used, it avoided re.
+To avoid cluttering, I seperated components with hard borders and background color contrasts.
 Below are some examples of wireframes I used during the design process.
-Wireframes constructed using Figma.
+Wireframes were constructed using Figma.

 Desktop index.html: